Skip to Main Content

 The link to BU Moodle is here.

 FYI: when Faculty directs you to their Moodle site, you may be given an enrollment 'key'.
 It is a code which you will use to access specific class content within the Moodle site.
-The Library does NOT have access to these codes.
+The Library or IT does NOT have access to these codes.
 ONLY professors have access to these keys.

 Can I access Moodle from home?